 A galaxy is a huge collection of gas, dust, and billions of stars and their solar systems.
 A galaxy is held together by gravity.
 Our galaxy, the Milky Way, also has a supermassive black hole in the middle.

-Union government has tabled amendments to Ancient monuments and archaeological sites and remains act in the parliament.
-The Lok Sabha passed the amendments to the Act, the Bill is yet to be cleared by the Rajya Sabha.
-The Act was originally instituted conservation measures and banned construction activities near protected monuments.
+The Union government has tabled amendments to Ancient monuments and archaeological sites and remains active in the parliament.
+The Lok Sabha passed the amendments to the Act, but the Bill is yet to be cleared by the Rajya Sabha.
+The Act originally instituted conservation measures and banned construction activities near protected monuments.

 The amendment now allows carrying out public works within the 100 m prohibited zone.

-Union government has decided to allow 100 per cent Foreign Direct Investment (FDI) in single-brand retail trading through the automatic route.
-Single-brand retail chain is expected to sell all its products under only one label across its store, example Burger King, KFC, Levis.
+The Union government has decided to allow 100 per cent Foreign Direct Investment (FDI) in single-brand retail trading through the automatic route.
+The single-brand retail chain is expected to sell all its products under only one label across its store, for example Burger King, KFC, Levis.

-Ministry of External Affairs has decided to offer orange coloured passport to the travellers who require an emigration check.
+Ministry of External Affairs has decided to offer an orange-coloured passport to travellers who require an emigration check.
 By this ECR status would be issued a passport with an orange-coloured, non-ECR status will continue to get blue passports.

 As per the Emigration Act, 1983, certain categories of Indian passport holders require obtaining an ‘Emigration Clearance’ for going to certain countries.